USS Adonis: Service history

 The ship returned to the French coast on 25 August, anchored off "Utah Beach," and resumed her repair work.
 On 1 November, she sailed to Cherbourg, France to pick up stores and equipment and returned to the waters off "Omaha Beach" on the 4th.
 She remained there for 10 days and was then ordered back to England.
 Adonis reached Devonport on 15 November, resumed her maintenance work, and remained at that port through 5 May 1945.
 After a pause at Belfast, Northern Ireland, the ship began her voyage back to the United States and reached her home port, Norfolk, on 31 May.
 Upon her arrival, the vessel was overhauled and then conducted sea trials and exercises in the Chesapeake Bay.
 The repair ship made a run to Davisville, Rhode Island on 22 July to take on a load of pontoons and sailed for the Pacific two days later.
 She transited the Panama Canal on 4 August and, while en route to San Diego received word of the Japanese surrender.
 After reaching San Diego on the 17th, she unloaded the pontoons at Port Hueneme, California on the 27th, and got under way for Hawaii.

 Upon her arrival at Pearl Harbor on 6 September, Adonis set to work converting LSMs and LCIs into troop carriers which could be used to help return military personnel to the United States.
 She remained in Hawaiian waters through 25 October, when the ship shaped a course for Guam where she operated until early December.
 She got under way for China on the 3rd, and reached Shanghai on the 12th, remaining there into early 1946.
-Upon leaving Shanghai on 14 March 1946 Adonis visited the Chinese ports of Taku, Chinwangtao, Hulutao, and Tsingtao.
+Upon leaving Shanghai on 14 March 1946 Adonis visited the Chinese ports of Taku, Chinwangtao, Hulutao, and Qingdao.
 She departed the latter city on 25 April and set a course for the west coast of the United States.
 The ship reached Astoria, Oregon on 18 May and, shortly thereafter, began preparations for her deactivation.
 Adonis was decommissioned on 11 October 1946 and was assigned to the Columbia River Group, Pacific Reserve Fleet, Portland.
 The ship remained inactive there until her name was struck from the Naval Vessel Register on 1 January 1960.
 She was sold to Mr. Virgil Gene Thomas of California on 14 October 1960.